 Older internal-gear hubs generally have an overlocknut distance of 114 through 120 mm and a chainline around 43 mm -- but newer internal-gear hubs vary widely.
 Most, though not all, have a larger overlocknut distance.
 Respacing the frame (possible only with steel frames) and adjusting the front chainline are often necessary when upgrading from an older hub.
-The adjustment of rear chainline and overlocknut may be made entirely or in part at the hub: increased by adding spacers, and sometimes decreased by using a thinner spacer or locknut.
+The rear chainline and overlocknut distance may often: increased by adding spacers, or sometimes decreased by using a thinner spacer or locknut.

 The table below provides information on most current and recently-discontinued internal-gear hubs.
 Please feel free to send in information on hubs which are not yet covered.

 Shimano information on chainline is spotty.
 Data in the table is mostly from measurements.
 SRAM's data is scattered around in SRAM manuals, and easier to access on this page.
 The table provides information on discontinued Sturmey-Archer hubs from the 1980-2000 period.
 Sturmey-Archer provides convenient online access to chainline info on current hubs, so this is only linked in the table.